colinking/n1-unsubscribe/README.md

 - **Feature Requests or Bug Reports**: Submit them through the [issues pane][issues]
 - **Mishandled Emails**: Find something that doesn't work (not finding an unsubscribe link, etc.)?
 Forward the email to us at <a href="mailto:n1.unsubscribe@gmail.com">n1.unsubscribe@gmail.com</a> and we will look into it

-## Want to learn more and/or are a developer?
+## Want to learn more?

-REad how to isntall via git and other information on the [Developer.md page](Developer.md)
+Do you want to install via git?
+Want to learn more about how N1-Unsubscribe works?
+[Check out the extended guide](Developers.md)

 ## Made by
 [Kyle King](http://kyleking.me) and [Colin King](http://colinking.co)